chhajedji/dwm/README.md

-Built from dwm version 6.2
+Continued from dwm version 6.2